lemmycaution/hap/README.md

    $ hap server

 Well, to deploy this tiny api you need a heroku account and api key, if you have already, run;
+but first, if you are using multiple heroku accounts deploy may fail, but are you usin heroku:accounts then run

+		$ hap account YourAccountName

+well, we'r ready now, go live, hurray!

     $ hap deploy